The lawyers and staff of Olivarez Madruga Lemieux O’Neill, LLP mourn the loss of Dave Gondek, who passed away on October 28, 2020 at the age of 69.

 In 2013, when Dave joined our firm, he brought with him an undeniable sense of authority, rigorous work ethic, and warm camaraderie.
 In recent years, he was instrumental in many notable projects in the City of El Monte and the City of Cudahy relating to affordable housing, redevelopment, and land use.

 Over the past forty years, Mr. Gondek’s legal practice included a myriad of areas.
 In private practice, Dave focused on municipal bond law, redevelopment law, military base reuse, and public airport law, as well as public finance, and public agency grant funding administration.
 Mr. Gondek’s practice continually developed throughout his long and accomplished career, thus also specializing in community and economic development, police power regulation, public works, finance and contract administration, code enforcement, and general municipal law.
 His capacity to master so many areas of practice was a marvel.

 Outside of law, Dave enjoyed a wealth of hobbies and interests: trains, air shows, gardening, hiking, and comedy, to name a few.
 He enjoyed the company of his dogs, Molly, Lucy, and Agnes, and was blessed with a large and loving family.
-He is survived by his wife Christina, his children Davey, Shanti, Nicholas, and Chris, his grandchildren, and his mother Betty.
+He is survived by his wife Christina, his children Chris, Shanti, Nicholas, Franklin, and Davey, his grandchildren, and his mother Betty.
 His warmth was felt by all those who had the luck and pleasure of knowing him, whether it be as family, friend, or mentor, and he will be missed and very fondly remembered.